input-output-hk/marlowe/README.md

 # Marlowe

-This repository contains Marlowe, a DSL for describing financial smart contracts that can be enforced by scripts deployed on a cryptocurrency's blockchain, and some tools for analysing and simulating the execution of contracts written in the DSL.
+This repository contains Marlowe, a domain-specific language (DSL) for describing financial smart contracts that can be enforced by scripts deployed on a blockchain, as well as some tools for analysing and simulating the execution of contracts written in the DSL.

 ## Version 1.3, stable branch, and master branch